Reference for API Gateway custom policies

 • service-name: the name of an Alibaba Cloud service.
 In this example, apigateway is specified.

 • region: the region where the policy applies.
-You can set this parameter to a wildcard character (*), which indicates that the policy applies in all regions.
+A wildcard character (*) indicates all regions.

 • account-id: the ID of the account, such as 123456789012****.
 This parameter supports wildcard characters (*).

-• relative-id: the description of the resource on which you want to grant the permissions to a RAM user.
-You can specify this parameter in the format that is similar to a file path.
+• relative-id: the resource on which you want to grant permissions.
+Specify this parameter in a file path-like format.

 Format: